~~~ Hybrid Stone of Chrysocolla / Azurite / Cuprite / Malachite / Quartz Round Bead ~~~

 approx. total weight : 12 grams = 60 carats

 * high polish ... great quality ... and rare ...

 * this is natural hybrid stone from copper deposits ...

-* copper-hybrid stones cut into round beads are rarely seen ...
+* copper-hybrid stones like this mixture cut into round beads are rarely seen ...

 * base stone : Quartz

 * blended with traces, either few or lots, of : -

 ~ bright blue Chrysocolla ~ deep blue Azurite ~ dark brown-red Cuprite ~ green Malachite ~ black Tenorite

 Listing is for the exact strand as pictured.